yanis7774/eth_analytics/README.md

 ## Getting Started

-Using a python3 environment, run the following to install all the libraries used in this repository:
+Using a Python 3.x.x environment, run the following to install all the libraries used in this repository:
 ```
 pip install -r requirements.txt
 ```